verilator/verilator/docs/guide/exe_verilator.rst

-   Using DPI imports/exports is allowed and generally relatively safe in terms of information disclosed, which is limited to the DPI function prototyptes.
+   Using DPI imports/exports is allowed and generally relatively safe in terms of information disclosed, which is limited to the DPI function prototypes.
 Use of the VPI is not recommended as many design details may be exposed, and an INSECURE warning will be issued.

 .. option:: --protect-lib <name>